-100% sale of Novotel Al Dana Resort to Gulf Hotels Group, Additionally, SICO was appointed as the financial advisor for Gulf Tamin Ltd. on their partial acquisition of 13.85% of the issued ordinary shares of Arab Insurance Group.
-SICO also acted as an advisor on a potential M&A transaction between Bahrain Family Leisure Company successfully carried out their role as the receiving agent for the Osool and Bakheet Investment IPO on the Saudi Parallel Market, Nomu, which marked the team's first such transaction in the Saudi market.
+100% sale of Novotel Al Dana Resort to Gulf Hotels Group, Additionally, SICO was appointed as the financial advisor for Gulf Tamin Ltd. on their partial acquisition of 10% of the issued ordinary shares of Arab Insurance Group.
+SICO also acted as an advisor on a potential M&A transaction between Bahrain Family Leisure Company B.S.C (BFLC) and DGC Hospitality & Partners and they successfully carried out their role as the receiving agent for the Osool and Bakheet Investment IPO on the Saudi Parallel Market, Nomu, which marked the team's first such transaction in the Saudi market.

 The SICO Employee Savings Scheme (ESS) went live in 2023.
 Initially implemented for SICO staff, it was marketed to the broader Bahrain market toward the end of the year.
-The scheme focuses on global markets for diversification, with 80% of SICO staff participating in the scheme.
+The scheme focuses on global markets for tributed to the Fund's unitholders. diversification, with 80% of SICO staff participating in the scheme.
 SICO's Wealth Management team manages investment mandates of such schemes, while Investment Banking structures and customizes plans for corporate clients.
 Most notably, SICO is pioneering the use of a multi-employer trust, allowing independent oversight and facilitating other corporates within the same trust, a first-of-its-kind approach in the region.